OSCNWeb/oscn-news/_posts/2016-01-23-vacancy-on-the-state-board-of-examiners-of-certified-shorthand-reporters.md

 ---
-title: 'Vacancy on the State Board of Examiners of Certified Shorthand Reporters'
+title: ''Vacancy on the State Board of Examiners of Certified Shorthand Reporters''
 newsid: 163
 publish: 2016-01-23 12:00 -0500
 expire: 2016-03-15 05:00 -0500